Call Us

 • Some organ damage done by alcohol is reversible if you quit early enough

-Choosing to live life without alcohol isn’t about giving something up, it is about gaining a happier, healthier and more confident version of yourself, says Priory Consultant Psychiatrist Dr Paul McLaren.
-“Confidence comes from ‘doing’, and free of the shackles of regular drinking you may be open to a host of things from new opportunities at work to potentially new and different social horizons.”
+Choosing to live life without alcohol isn’t about giving something up; it's about gaining a happier, healthier and more confident version of yourself, says Priory Consultant Psychiatrist, Dr Paul McLaren.
+“Confidence comes from ‘doing’, and free of the shackles of regular drinking, you may be open to a host of things from new opportunities at work to potentially new and different social horizons.”
 After a couple of months, you’ll find yourself with “more energy and enthusiasm”, which will help your relationships and your career, he says.

 Tips for remaining alcohol-free

 Deciding to extend a period of abstinence is one thing, but maintaining it is something else.
-Priory psychotherapist Pamela Roberts offers her tips to those considering extending their break from alcohol:
+Priory Psychotherapist, Pamela Roberts, offers her tips to people considering extending their break from alcohol:

 • Keeping a dry house is the best way to start.
-This means more than making sure there is no drink in it; you should be thinking of it as an alcohol free sanctuary.
+This means more than making sure there's no drink in it, you should be thinking of it as an alcohol-free sanctuary.
 Find a new non-alcoholic go-to drink

-• Make a note of the compliments you get, like people saying ‘wow, you’re looking great’, because they are good things to remember later on, when temptations might creep in.
+• Make a note of the compliments you get, like people saying "wow, you’re looking great", because they're good things to remember later on, when temptations might creep in.
 The first few months of abstinence are when you’ll feel the biggest difference, so you should make the most of this feeling

 • Note the changes in the way you feel for the same reason.
 Little things, like having a clearer mind, feeling healthier, being more tolerant and having more patience, make a big difference to your quality of life

 • Be cautious in your use of social media.
-If you find spending time online is making you feel worse, take this as an opportunity to do a digital detox as well as a drink detox – or consider joining a Facebook Group of others who are also changing their relationship with alcohol
+If you find spending time online is making you feel worse, take this as an opportunity to do a digital detox as well as a drink detox – or consider joining a Facebook group of other people who are also changing their relationship with alcohol

 • Plan your time.
 Being in your house for long periods can lead to boredom, which could lead you back to having a drink.
 Consider any hobbies you’ve always wanted to take up, or things you’ve wanted to learn, and use this opportunity to do so.
 Be productive